Neurosurgery-Brain-Tumor-Center-DiazLab/CONICS/README.md

 ### Config file
 Adjust __CONICS.cfg__ to customize the following:
   * Path to python/bam-readcount/Rscript
-  * Path to genome which reads were mapped to
+  * Path to genome which reads were aligned to (FASTA format)

 ### Running